Scanning Correctly With iPhone or iPad

 1. Lighting: Ensure good lighting.
 Natural daylight is ideal for photo scanning.
 You want indirect or reflected light, e.g. near a window.
 With electric light, it’s hard to avoid glare, shadows and reflections.
-Colors also won’t be captured well, especially if scanning under fluorescent light. iPhone and iPad camera work well even in low light, so it’s OK if lighting is less than optimal but avoid electric or fluorescent light.
+Colors also won’t be captured faithfully, especially if scanning under fluorescent light. iPhone and iPad camera work well even in low light, so it’s OK if lighting is less than optimal but avoid electric or fluorescent light.

 Can you guess which of these scans was done by daylight and which under a table lamp?

-2. No flash: Never use a flash when scanning, for exactly the same reasons as for electric and fluorescent lighting.
+2. No flash: Never use flash when scanning, for exactly the same reasons as for avoiding electric and fluorescent lighting.
 See the reflections and flash glare in the photos below:

 3. Don’t zoom: Using the digital zoom on your smartphone will reduce image resolution.
 Instead, hold the camera closer to the photos.
 Digital zoom takes the target part of the image, crops and enlarges it, thus ‘simulating’ optical zoom.
 This reduces the resolution (If you are scanning with a DSLR or other non-phone digital camera that has an optical zoom, go ahead and use it).